-Non-skid or non-slip mats increase friction between two surfaces, and these are commonly used for bathrooms, kitchens, and other slippery areas.
+Non-skid or non-slip mats increase friction between two surfaces, commonly used for bathrooms, kitchens, and other slippery areas.

 You can buy a good one(s) for less than £20.
 But you can go higher for larger ones that can cover the surface area of your bed.

 Using a safety pin to secure your mattress topper is an easy task.
-Use several large pins, about 5.5 centimeters in size (we’re talking about less than 6 or 7 pins), pin it through your mattress topper and mattress, and secure it by clasping it.
+Use 6-8 large pins, about 5.5 centimeters large, pin it through your mattress topper and mattress, and secure the clasp shut.

 But do this carefully.
 Safety pins can damage your mattress topper and mattress if you’re not careful.
-It’s also wise to note that having them damaged might void your warranty, so always check your warranty/care instructions.
+It’s also wise to note that damaging them might void your warranty, so always check your warranty/care instructions.

 Another trick is using mighty old duct tape.
-Before we discuss further, take note that if you don’t like seeing duct tape on your bed, this trick is not for you.
+Before discussing further, this trick is not for you if you don’t want to see duct tape on your bed.

-Duct tape ruins your bed’s ‘clean’ look.
-We recommend using this as the last resort if you don’t have the budget for any workarounds.
+While duct tape ruins your bed’s ‘clean’ look, it’ll help secure your mattress topper.
+We recommend using this as a last resort or if you don’t have the budget for any workarounds.